-- 1. Service connections installed prior to October 18, 1966 and after August 25, 1980 are the property of the customer but are maintained by the RWA.
-See the definition of "service connection" in Section A, above. - 2.
-The customer will furnish and install all new service connections of 2 inches in diameter or smaller.
+- Service connections installed prior to October 18, 1966 and after August 25, 1980 are the property of the customer but aremaintained by the RWA.
+See the definition of "service connection" in Section A, above. - The customer will furnish and install all new service connections of 2 inches in diameter or smaller.
 The RWA will tap the main, furnish and install the corporation stop, install the meter, and inspect the installation.
 The customer contracting for service will be responsible for the cost of the permit, excavation, backfill, removal and replacement of pavement for walks, curbs, etc., necessarily incurred in installing new services. - 3.
 The customer will furnish, install, own and maintain the necessary curb box and that section of the service pipe from the curb valve to the place of use and must keep them in good repair.
 The RWA has the right to access the curb box as necessary. - 4.
-Replacement service connections will be considered as new service connections when the following conditions apply: - a.
-An existing service connection ceases to be adequate to meet the owner's water demands due to increased use by the owner; - b.
-A larger service connection or a relocation of the service connection is requested by the owner; - c.
-A service connection is initially installed to the curb line only, and subsequently cannot be located in order to make a connection to it. - d.
-The owner will be responsible for all of the charges applicable to a new service connection as shown on the RWA's current Rate Schedule. - 5.
-The property owner will maintain, replace and repair summer season service lines connected to summer season mains. - 6.
-Customers who wish to convert from seasonal to year-round service must lower service to a minimum depth of 4-1/2 feet below ground level, with the installation of a meter vault. - 7.
+Replacement service connections will be considered as new service connect-ions when the following conditions apply: - An existing service connection ceases to be adequate to meet the owner's water demands due to increased use by the owner; - b.
+A larger service connection or a relocation of the service connection is requested by the owner; - A service connection is initially installed to the curb line only, and subsequently cannot be located in order to make a connection to it.

+The owner will be responsible for all of the charges applicable to a new service connection as shown on the RWA's current Rate Schedule.

+- 5. The property owner will maintain, replace, and repair summer season service lines connected to summer season mains. - RWA will review and determine whether a service should be yearround or seasonal. - 7.
+Customers who wish to convert from seasonal to year-round service should submit the request to RWA (see 6 above) and if approved, must lower service to a minimum depth of 4-1/2 feet below ground level, with the installation of a meter vault. - 8.
 When a premise is permanently abandoned, the property owners must immediately notify the RWA so that the service connection can be removed.
 The RWA will assume the cost for removing the service connection.
-Restoration of abandoned service will be considered a new service installation. - 8.
-The customer will maintain all pressure reducing valves. - 9.
-All water services located in a private right-of-way, whether serving one or more properties, are considered private services or service connections and are the responsibility of the owner of the right-of- way.

-10. The customer must comply with any mandatory water restrictions issued by the RWA.
+Restoration of abandoned service will be considered a new service installation. - 9.
+The customer will maintain all pressure reducing valves. - All water services located in a private right-of-way, whether serving one or more properties, are considered private services or service connections and are the responsibility of the owner of the right-ofway. - 11.
+The customer must comply with any mandatory water restrictions issued by the RWA.
 Mandatory restrictions will be imposed in accordance with RWA's Drought Response Plan contained in its Water Supply Plan.
 Customers not complying with mandatory water use restrictions are subject to 1) RWA's Mandatory Water Restriction Charge and 2) termination of water service in accordance with regulations.